putxe/nest-api/README.md

 For example for player context there is three layers:
 - `presentation` which expose the data to the world and handle the requests
 - `domain` which is the core of the entities, use cases and the business rules
-- `application` which contains the services and can call multiples use cases from the domain